Mental Health Services

 Some tests can be completed individually, while others are completed with an examiner.
 Psychological assessments typically require a referral from a treating CAPS provider.

-CAPS offers a range of consultation services to students’ families, faculty and staff members, community providers, and other members of the community.
+CAPS offers a range of consultation services.
 If you have a request for or question about the consultation services CAPS offers, please call 479-575-5276.

 CAPS actively works to raise mental health awareness on campus.

 Invite CAPS to your classroom, training event, or meeting to discuss mental health topics, and be sure to look for CAPS around campus during their several campus-wide events.

 Let’s Talk is an additional form of outreach offered to the campus community at various locations on campus.